fcvalise/fcvalise.github.io/_posts/2017-02-28-an-octonaut-odyssey.markdown

 and evolutive flora and fauna.
 You'll meet quirky characters, and gather robots to help Octo recover his capacities and repair his ship.
-You'll learn to move around and to evolve in a new and chaotic universe, as well as to avoid the traps that stand in Octo's way to desorient him.
+You'll learn to move around and to evolve in a new and chaotic universe, as well as to avoid the traps that stand in Octo's way to disorient him.
 </i></div>

 {% include slider.html varsize='800' varcolor='#fff9c4' var1='an-octonaut-odyssey/screenshot1.jpg' var2='an-octonaut-odyssey/screenshot2.jpg' var3='an-octonaut-odyssey/screenshot3.jpg' var4='an-octonaut-odyssey/screenshot4.jpg' %}